wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 4. atlas-backed animation replacement for `ANIMATE_DATA`
 5. thin legacy-named wrappers where they improve traceability

-Then, after the frontend is reliably recreated, `MiniLayout` can be used to explore dynamic layout for new screens or selective refactors.
+After the frontend is reproduced reliably, use `MiniLayout` only for new screens or selective refactors.